visvar/visvar.github.io/README.md

 ### General:
 - You <ins>can use Unicode</ins> (e.g., é, â, ..) but **NOT** LaTeX (e.g., \c{c}, \\"{a})
 - Add as much information as possible
-- Clean your entry as if you are writing a paper
+- **Clean up** your entry as you would for the references in a camera-ready paper
 - `Always add a teaser.` If your paper does not have any pictures: **Add a screenshot of the first page with title and authors**, like [xiao2024systematic](https://visvar.github.io/pub/xiao2024systematic.html)

 ### Some rules: